Sarah Todd Hammer ’24 (She/Her)

 For a small college, Davidson has quite a large disability population—especially since, according to the National Council on Disability, only 11% of disabled people are enrolled in higher education.
 Therefore, it is even more imperative that Davidson make their resources known.
 According to the National Center for College Students with Disabilities (NCCSD), 86% of disabled college students were unaware of disability services.
 Davidson can help to change that by implementing these basic changes.
 And, doing so also benefits the college: by demonstrating their commitment to disability inclusion, their applicant pool may increase, as disabled applicants will feel better supported.

 Two of my closest friends at Davidson are disabled.
 Though we all have very different disabilities, we are all able to bond and connect on a deeper level.
 We understand what it’s like to constantly advocate for yourself to achieve basic access.
 We understand what it’s like to feel awkward and embarrassed asking for help.
 We understand what it’s like to never be recognized as an integral part of diversity.

 Conversations surrounding diversity cannot occur without including disability in the discussion.
 Davidson succeeds in creating an environment in which access barriers are few and far between compared to other schools and disabled students are made to feel more welcome than most places (from my conversations with disabled students from other colleges).
 However, they have lots of work to do when it comes to showcasing their dedication to disability inclusion.

 Disability is diversity.
 I wish this sentiment were something the Davidson community and administration understood.

-Sarah Todd Hammer is a first year intended Psychology major from Atlanta, Georgia.
-She can be reached for comment at firstname.lastname@example.org.
+Sarah Todd Hammer (she/her) is an intended Psychology and Communication Studies major from Atlanta, GA.
+She can be reached for comment firstname.lastname@example.org.